InfinateXtremer/Spyro_Workspace/README.md

 * Add all the missing animation notifiers.
 * Create a blend file with Spyro's mesh.
 * Create 3D eyes or animate 2D eye curves.

+Anim Notify Information:

+* AkEvent, plays the provided sound
+* FootStepEvent, self-explanatory has two variables that defines which foot is used for the event and if it is a right foot.
+* PS_, particle system events.